sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 sudo mount /dev/mapper/mednet--data--vg-samba--data /srv/samba
 ```

-> **Troubleshooting note — device symlink timing:** the friendly LVM path (`/dev/mednet-data-vg/samba-data`) intermittently failed to mount immediately after unmounting, with the kernel reporting the device didn't exist.
-This was a udev timing quirk rather than a real fault — cycling the volume group (`vgchange -an` then `vgchange -ay`) forced device-mapper nodes to regenerate cleanly.
+> **Note:** The friendly LVM path (`/dev/mednet-data-vg/samba-data`) intermittently failed to mount immediately after unmounting, with the kernel reporting the device didn't exist.
+This was a udev timing quirk rather than a real fault; cycling the volume group (`vgchange -an` then `vgchange -ay`) forced device-mapper nodes to regenerate cleanly.
 The permanent fstab entry was written using the filesystem's UUID rather than either device-path style, avoiding the issue going forward.

 ```bash
 echo 'UUID=15e46774-443b-49d6-902d-346c1453078c /srv/samba ext4 defaults 0 2' | sudo tee -a /etc/fstab